 Now, these natural chemicals are called phytochemicals.
 And flavonoids are a diverse group of those phytochemicals found in several fruits and vegetables.

 Flavonoids are often responsible for the amazing array of colors in most fruits and veggies.
-Not only that, flavonoids are also potent antioxidants thought to have special anti-inflammatory benefits.
+Not only that, flavonoids are also potent antioxidants.
 They’ve even been known to help support your immune system as it functions properly.

 Also, as we age our blood vessels tend to constrict more and more.
 So, we’ve got to encourage them to take a timeout from all that cramping and tightening.